peteroupc/MailLib/api/com.upokecenter.mail.MediaTypeBuilder.md

 **Returns:**

 * <code>true</code> If this is a text media type; otherwise, . <code>
- false</code> .
+ false</code>.

 ### isMultipart
     public final boolean isMultipart()
-Gets a value indicating whether this is a multipart media type.
+Gets a value not documented yet.

 **Returns:**

-* <code>true</code> If this is a multipart media type; otherwise, . <code>
- false</code> .
+* A value not documented yet.

 ### ToMediaType
     public MediaType ToMediaType()
-Converts this builder to an immutable media type object.

 **Returns:**